 Robert Beckwith sighs.
 “Tell Mr. Wisner you plead guilty, and for the love of god, call him ‘sir’ this time.”

 Amelie: Amelie just feels numb.
 The time and the money means nothing to her at this point.
 She looks towards Mr. Wisner, or at least as much as she can with the hood and helmet on.

 GM: And with those words, justice’s wheels grind on.

-Like her lawyer said she’d be, Amelie is convicted of criminal damage to property, being a minor in possession of alcohol, two counts of battery, and three counts of contempt of court.
+Like her lawyer said she’d be, Amelie is convicted of criminal damage to property, possession of alcohol as a minor, two counts of battery, and three counts of contempt of court.
 She is sentenced to twelve months’ imprisonment in the county jail, Orleans Parish Prison (with any further time in the hospital counting towards jail time served), followed by nine months community service and a $1,500 fine.

 “…as part of your plea in mitigation, you have forfeited the right to appeal any and all aspects of this judgment and conviction,” Judge Malveaux pronounces with a final stern look for the hooded inmate.

 “We are adjourned.”